lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1987	ESTC expanded scope to add all print prior to 1700, changing its name to the English Short Title Catalogue

+1989	Project Gutenberg completes its tenth book, the King James Bible

 1991	Exhaustive index to Wing’s STC --- after which Bibliographical Society no longer supported Wing

 1992	ESTC expanded scope to add serials

 1994	ESTC made pre-1700 records available

+1994	Project Gutenberg completes its 100^th^ book, the Complete Works of William Shakespeare

+1997	Project Gutenberg publishes its 1000^th^ book, La Divina

+Commedia di Dante, in Italian

 1998	ESTC second edition released on CD-ROM